tldr-pages/tldr/pages/common/bmptopnm.md

 `bmptopnm {{path/to/file.bmp}}`

-- Report contents of the BMP header to the standard error:
+- Report contents of the BMP header to stderr:

 `bmptopnm -verbose {{path/to/file.bmp}}`